erwin-kok/cluster-api-ipam-provider-netbox/README.md

 ## Disclaimer

-This project is currently under heavy development (WIP), and as such I do not guarantee functionality, stable interfaces and/or operation without any bugs/issues.
+**This project is currently under heavy development (WIP), and as such I do not guarantee functionality, stable interfaces and/or operation without any bugs/issues.
 Also, bugs/issues are not yet tracked.
-Please wait for the initial release 0.1.0 in a few weeks.
+Please wait for the initial release 0.1.0 in a few weeks.**

-Since the implementation is far from complete, do not use this in production.
+**Since the implementation is far from complete, do not use this in production!**

 ## Features